vassdeniss/vassdeniss/README.md

 I'm from Bulgaria and currently in the 12th grade as of 2021/2022 studying graphic design and technologies.

 ## 📗 Hobbies
-As I said I am studying graphic design and technologies.
-I've been studying graphic design for 4 years now and computer science for half an year.
+I've been studying graphic design for 4 years now and computer science for one year.

 Personally I find programming more fun than graphic design and that's what I am prioritising.
 I love reading and learning about all things technology everyday.

-In my free time I love to play a lot of games, program on some small projects and I love solving rubik cubes.
-Favourite color and food are orange and french fries respectively!
+In my free time I love to play a lot of games, program on some small projects, solving puzzles or reading a book.
+Fun fact!
+My favourite color is orange!
 I also like green and red.
 My birthdate is 6th of October.

 ## 📑Certificates
 [Software University - Programming Basics C# - July 2021](https://softuni.bg/certificates/details/112260/58fd4d38)

 ## 🌱 Currently studying...
 I am currently a student at Software University taking Programming Fundamentals with C#!
-Also learning a little bit of everything in my free time - Unity, Android Development, C++
+Also learning a little bit of everything in my free time - Unity, Android Development or whatever looks interesting :D

 In the past year I've used and been learning languages like:
 * C#